-Brittney is a young farmer and small business owner from Underwood, Minnesota.
+Brittney is a young farmer from Underwood, Minnesota.

 Growing up with one foot in Central Minnesota and one foot in the Twin Cities shaped Brittney into a strong advocate for rural communities.
 She believes more can be done to help the people of Otter Tail County have a higher quality of life.
 She is committed to pushing for affordable health care, a solution to the addiction epidemic, and a strong rural economy.